 As mentioned, a standardised assets test was applied to all lifetime annuities, regardless of the actual amount of capital investors could access.
 This led to some non-standard lifetime annuities being developed to take advantage of the standardised assets test treatment.

 Because they were treated the same under the assets test as other lifetime annuities with lower capital access, and most lifetime annuities were assessed as having no income under the income test, these lifetime annuities with much higher capital access, like other lifetime annuities, were treated more favourably than allocated pensions.
-In many cases this led to them providing a higher Age Pension entitlement which would offset, at least in part, the lower income from the lifetime annuity itself.
+In many cases this led to them providing a higher Age Pension entitlement that would offset, at least in part, the lower income from the lifetime annuity itself.

 At the extreme, these non-standard lifetime annuities allowed people to retain access to 100% of the capital invested for up to 15 years after retirement.
 Standard lifetime annuities and allocated pensions (which require people to withdraw at least a minimum amount each year) did not allow capital to be retained in this way as they only allowed access to a declining amount of capital.